Neural-Systems-at-UIO/QUINT_webtools/docs/MyWorkspace.rst

 Once you're familiar with your workspace, you can proceed to:

-* :doc:`QUINTOnline` - Learn about the QUINT Online platform
 * :doc:`Requirements` - Check system requirements
 * :doc:`CreateBrain` - Upload your brain image data